yodertv/Reminders/readme.txt

 - Uses pills for navigation replaces href strings in earlier versions with buttons.
 - Has a forward button that takes you to the next older archive.
 Use the browser back command to return to the previous archive.
 Button disappears when displaying the last archive.
 - Deleting items in an archive is now supported.
-- yodertv.com now redirects to yodertv.jit.su.
+- Deleting archives is now supported in the nodejs server version.

-// Work done in this release
+// Work done in previous release

 - Deleting tasks in archives now works
 - Hosted in node.js StaticServer.js @ http://desk-pc